juanpc2018/Windows95-install-procedure-in-2025/README.md

 Win95 B has built-in audio driver/support for SoundBlaster16 </br>
 some old software does Not run if Date is too far away in the future, </br>
 requires to manually change the system clock or a software like [nirsoft RunAsDate v1.41](https://www.nirsoft.net/utils/run_as_date.html) </br>

+Other optional software to install: MagicDisc Virtual CD-Rom drive "Not required on VM, Only Bare Metal", older version of WinRAR, 7z. </br>